sophunky/complete-javascript-course/vocabulary.md

 - dynamic typing: in JS, datatypes are determined automatically and don't need to be declared
 - variables don't have types in JS, the value has a type (ie variable x can be a number and then later redefined as a string)
 - mutating: updating value of a variable
-- let - mutable variable declaration (only needed for the first declaration, not when updating value)
+- let: mutable variable declaration (only needed for the first declaration, not when updating value)
-- const - immutable variable declaration
+- const: immutable variable declaration
-- var - old variable declaration (avoid using)
+- var: old variable declaration (avoid using)
+- operator: allows us to combine multiple values (many diff. types of operators)

 CONVENTIONS
 - write mutable variable names in camel-case